A 55-nm SRAM Chip Scanning Errors Every 125 ns for Event-Wise Soft Error Measurement: Experiments for System Validation

-We listed the coordinate differences for the measured six events in the inset table of Figure~\ref{fig:position_sim}: $ \Delta x$ and $\Delta y$ denote the differences in the WL and BL directions, respectively, and $d$ is the Euclidean distance between the bit flip cell location and the corresponding hit position on the Si detector.
+We listed the coordinate differences for the measured six events in the inset table of Fig.~\ref{fig:position_sim}: $ \Delta x$ and $\Delta y$ denote the differences in the WL and BL directions, respectively, and $d$ is the Euclidean distance between the bit flip cell location and the corresponding hit position on the Si detector.
 The mean of these six distances is 66~\textmu m.
 To validate this result, we built a 3D model of our setup in the particle and heavy ion transport code system (PHITS) \cite{Sato02012024} better to have a reference and performed Monte Carlo simulations with $2\times10^9$ trials.
-We then sampled six proton- and secondary-ion–induced SEU events, computed their coordinate differences, and averaged them over \(10^4\) repetitions, with the results shown in Figure~\ref{fig:position_sim}.
+We then sampled six proton- and secondary-ion–induced SEU events, computed their coordinate differences, and averaged them over \(10^4\) repetitions, with the results shown in Fig.~\ref{fig:position_sim}.
 The experimentally measured offset was found to be consistent with the simulation.
+In the histogram of Fig.~\ref{fig:position_sim}, the simulation peaks at 78~\textmu m, while the measured value is 66~\textmu m.
+This small deviation of 15\% indicates that the measured value is statistically reasonable.
+Table~\ref{tab:comparison} compares soft error observation systems.
+The most significant advancement of our system is that it achieves a Pseudo MCU probability of zero.